-Agave ‘Sharkskin Shoes’ is a succulent plant that forms a stunningly architectural clump up to 3 feet (90 cm) tall and up to up to 4 feet (1.2 m) wide.
-The leaves are evenly-spaced, thick, triangular, dark gray-green, with smooth margins and a prominent sturdy terminal spine.
+Agave 'Sharkskin Shoes' is a succulent plant that forms stunningly architectural rosettes of dark gray-green leaves.
+The rosettes grow up to 3 feet (90 cm) tall and up to 4 feet (1.2 m) in diameter.
+Leaves are evenly-spaced, thick, triangular, with smooth margins and a prominent sturdy terminal spine.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.